 Shop til you drop, see a great film then head out for dinner.
 You could stay at Trinity Leeds all day and well into the night, too.

 Trinity Leeds has attracted an incredible range of UK and international brands, some of which can’t be found anywhere outside the capital.
-Alongside usual suspects like Mango, Topshop and Urban Outfitters there’s a Models Own cosmetics, which only has one other flagship store in London.
+Alongside usual suspects like Mango, Topshop and Urban Outfitters there’s a state-of-the-art Models Own cosmetics, which only has one other flagship store in London.
 Bright and colourful, it’s like a beauty playground full of fun things to try.
-Trinity Leeds was first city in the north to have an Everyman.
+Trinity Leeds was first to have a Victoria’s Secret, Rox and Everyman before other cities in the North.

 Trinity Leeds is located in the heart of the city - follow signs to the City Centre and you won’t go far wrong!

 If you’re driving, follow signs to Leeds City Centre.
 Once you’ve found somewhere to park, head by foot towards Leeds railway station.
 Trinity Leeds is found between Briggate and Albion Street.
-The nearest car park is the Trinity Leeds car park, with 630 spaces including 14 disabled bays and eight bays for parents.
+The nearest parking is at Trinity Leeds car park, with 630 spaces including 14 disabled bays and eight bays for parents.
 The entrance is via Swinegate opposite Bibis Restaurant.
-Use the postcode LS1 4AG.
+Navigate there using the postcode LS1 4AG.

 From the city centre to its leafy suburbs and beautiful surrounding countryside, you'll find lots of great hotels in Leeds.
 If you need to be central, try the First Direct Arena Hotel and Trinity Leeds Hotel, or Leeds City West for Elland Road.
 For those jetting in, check out Leeds/Bradford Airport hotel.